MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-nested-virtualization.md

 Enable the nested virtualization on a VM and then configure it as a host.

 >[!NOTE]
-> Virtualization applications other than Hyper-V are not supported in Hyper-V virtual machines and are likely to fail.
+> Virtualization applications other than Hyper-V aren't supported in Hyper-V virtual machines and are likely to fail.
 This includes any software that requires hardware virtualization extensions.

 ## Before you start